rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/canvas-dashboard.md

 ---
-title: "Custom Dashboards"
+title: "Canvas Dashboards"
-description: Custom Dashboard (UI or Code)
+description: Canvas Dashboard (UI or Code)
-sidebar_label: "Custom Dashboard"
+sidebar_label: "Canvas Dashboard"
 sidebar_position: 8
 ---

-Custom dashboards are composed of one more more charts.
-Now that we've learned how to create charts via Rill-provided templates and via custom chart with vega-lite, we can add and arrange these on a custom dashboard.
+Canvas dashboards are composed of one more more charts.
+Now that we've learned how to create charts via Rill-provided templates and via custom chart with vega-lite, we can add and arrange these on Canvas dashboard.

-### Create a custom dashboard
+### Create a Canvas dashboard
-Via the UI, select `Custom Dashboard`
+Via the UI, select `Canvas Dashboard`

 ![project-view](/img/tutorials/301/add-custom-dashboard.png)